watchdog-wms/watchdog-wms-workflows/VariantCallerPipeline/README.md

 | sample_B             | /path/to/replicate_1               | /path/to/forward/reads/replicate_1      | /path/to/reverse/reads/replicate_1     |
 | . . .            | . . .      | . . .               | . . .    |

-* `VarScan.jar`: file that is required as input for the second module (VarScan) to call SNPs.
-It should be located in the installation directory of VarScan.

 ---